davesnuthouse/RedGuild/README.md

 NOTE - YOU SHOULD ONLY USE THE RELEASE VERSION ON CURSEFORGE.
 THE LUA LISTED HERE IS IN DEVELOPMENT

-Required urgent missing functionality:
+Required urgently:
 * Prevent out of date editors from syncing at all
+* A bold change to improve sync efficiency (might brake everything so held off for now)

 Features to deliver ASAP:
-* Revisit audit log now that sync is working
 * Redo the way DKP table saves to a single button commit (hook into editor rollback funcitonality)
+* Revisit audit log completely (might be better after the dkp save change)
 * Use alt data for editors to remove their alts from sync (better data integrity)
 * Add a small sync to check table version between non editors and colour the sync info if out of date